Arizona EBT Deposit Schedule for 2025

 Apply for Expedited Nutrition Assistance

-Ask DES to Recalculate Your Allotment
+Ask DES to Recalculate Your Regular Allotment

-Use Statewide Mobile Pantry and Commodity Pickups
+Use Statewide Mobile Pantry and Federal Commodity Pickups

 Track Your EBT Balance and Earn Cashback with Benny

-Benny helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
-To begin, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny to receive cashback for SNAP-eligible items on your card.
+Benny is a free app that helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.

 Download Benny to take control of your expenses and get more from your EBT benefits.
+The cashback feature is a useful supplement, especially in the days before your next SNAP deposit dates.

 Start saving with Benny today